f-banah/Django-app_KNN_and_Naive-Bayes-classifier/README.md

 -Architected & built a web application to get project owners in contact with candidates.
 This app contains :
-* a recommendation engine with user collaborative filtering based on the algorithm K nearest neighbors (KNN).
+* A recommendation system using user collaborative filtering based on the algorithm K nearest neighbors (KNN).
-* an AI chatbot (conversational robot) based on the Naive Bayes classifier.
+* An AI chatbot (conversational robot) based on the Naive Bayes classifier.
 * A real time chat.

 # Tools: